Bagaar/ember-permissions/README.md

 ## Introduction

-`@bagaar/ember-permissions` is an addon that allows you to manage and check permissions for the current session.
-It also allows you to define required permissions per route so you can protect specific parts of your application.
+`@bagaar/ember-permissions` is an addon that allows you to **manage and check permissions** for the current session.
+It also allows you to **define required permissions per route** so you can protect specific parts of your application.
 Instead of using a mixin to protect your routes, the addon allows you to define the required permissions per route in a single file.
 Whenever a transition occurs that is not allowed, a specific event is triggered so you can decide how to handle the denied transition.

 ## Support

 **`@bagaar/ember-permissions` supports Ember v3.6 and up.**

-The reason for this is because Ember's new [router service](https://emberjs.com/api/ember/3.6/classes/RouterService) is being used.
+The reason for this is that Ember's new [router service](https://emberjs.com/api/ember/3.6/classes/RouterService) is being used.
 More specifically, the new `routeWillChange` and `routeDidChange` events.

 ## Installation